levflevine/Refactor-VBA-Stocks/README.md

 The project had three goals.
 - Provide Steve with **an analysis of the green energy stock performance accross the market** to help make an investment decision for his family,
 - **Review the performance of the *DQ* stock** and generate the recommendation on whether or not invest in it, and
-- Make sure that the **analysis algorithm is efficient** and is able support the processing of large volumes of stock data.
+- Conduct the **refactoring** of the code to make sure that the **analysis algorithm is efficient** and is able support the processing of large volumes of stock data.

 Steve has obtained the **[2017 and 2018 stock performance dataset](https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-online/module_2/green_stocks.xlsx)**, which is used in this project.